MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/troubleshoot-wmi-high-cpu-issues.md

 For more information, see [Win32_NTLogEvent](/previous-versions/windows/desktop/eventlogprov/win32-ntlogevent#requirements), which includes the WMI provider details that are associated with the WMI class.

-You now know the exact WMI provider hosted (MS_NT_EVENTLOG_PROVIDER) in the WmiPrvse.exe that's causing high CPU, the host ID (552), and WMI class (Win32_NTLogEvent) that's being queried by some client process.
+You now know the exact WMI provider hosted (MS_NT_EVENTLOG_PROVIDER) in the *WmiPrvse.exe* that's causing high CPU, the host ID (552), and WMI class (Win32_NTLogEvent) that's being queried by some client process.

-Depending on the tool that you're using to review the trace files, you may apply necessary filters to review just the operations related to Win32_NTLogEvent or WmiPrvse.exe PID 552 or Host ID 552 or ntevt.dll.
+Depending on the tool that you're using to review the trace files, you may apply necessary filters to review just the operations related to Win32_NTLogEvent or *WmiPrvse.exe* PID 552 or Host ID 552 or *ntevt.dll*.

 With the filter to show only the lines or operations that include "Win32_NTLogEvent", the results are: